 Come for a walk with me won’t you?

 My life in the Internally Displaced Person’s camp is a very simple life.
 I am on my own.
-My father killed when Boko Haram attacked our village and my mother taken away.
+My father was killed when Boko Haram attacked our village and my mother, taken away.
 I do hope she is alive and we will be reunited one day.
 My eldest brother, he left the camp not so long ago when the Boko Haram offered him money to join them in fighting.
 Yes, the same men who killed my father have now enticed my brother to join them because he couldn’t see any other way out.
-I have been assigned an elderly adult to care for me but this doesn’t guarantee I will be loved.
-They will allow me to stay in our make-shift shelter, go to school, and eat and drink when there is food and water.
-My home is made from whatever we have found by scavenging, grass, tin, canvas, even remnants of clothes too tattered to wear any longer.
+I have been assigned an elderly woman to care for me but this doesn’t guarantee I will be loved.
+They will allow me to stay in our make-shift shelter, eat, and drink when there is food and water, and when there is no work to be done I am allowed to go to school.
+My home is made from whatever we have found by scavenging, grasses, tin, canvas, even remnants of clothes too tattered to wear any longer.
 Inside I am fortunate to have a mat to sleep on and a pot to cook with if we have food to eat.

 The Internally Displaced Persons of northern Nigeria.

 The above photos are photos of just one of over 200 Internally Displaced Persons settlements in Northern Nigeria.

 Over 600,000 people are living in over populated camps, and education is at the bottom of the government’s priority list.
 There are 32 official government-managed camps and over 200 unofficial settlements.